Craig Swan

-Craig Steven Swan (born November 30, 1950) is a former professional baseball pitcher who played in Major League Baseball from 1973 to 1984 for the New York Mets and California Angels.
+Craig Steven Swan (born November 30, 1950) is an American former professional baseball pitcher who played in Major League Baseball from 1973 to 1984 for the New York Mets and California Angels.
 Swan's best season came in 1978 when he posted a 9–6 win–loss record and led the National League with an earned run average of 2.43.
 This was significant as the Mets were in the National League East cellar that year.
 Swan featured a fastball between 90 and 95 miles per hour with good movement and an occasional slider.